Applications controlled by interfacial rheology, including

 For more information about the technology, see: Interfacial Shear Rheometry

-KSV NIMA ISR enables both dynamic and static measurements to define viscoelasticity of the interfacial layers.
+KSV NIMA ISR enables both dynamic and static measurements to define the viscoelasticity of the interfacial layers.
 With dynamic measurement, viscoelastic properties are measured as a function of frequency, time, strain, temperature or surface pressure.
-Static measurement enables the creep test to be performed and indicates whether the system behaves like an ideal Newtonian liquid (dashpot model) or ideal elastic (spring model).
+Static measurement enables creep testing to be performed and indicates whether the system behaves like an ideal Newtonian liquid (dashpot model) or ideal elastic (spring model).
 These measurements enable the following parameters to be defined:

 The KSV NIMA ISR can be equipped with either a KSV NIMA Langmuir Trough (or Liquid-Liquid Trough) for simultaneous control of the film packing density or a Low Volume Measurement cell to work with small interfacial areas and reduced subphase volumes.